Protein Pizza

 Ingredients needed

-• High protein self-rising flour– A little different from traditional self-rising flour.
+• High protein self-rising flour.
+A little different from traditional self-rising flour.
 This high-protein flour can be found at grocery stores, and each serving adds an extra 12 grams of protein per serving.
 If you can’t find any protein flour, simply use traditional self-rising flour or add 1/4 cup of unflavored protein powder to the dough.

-• Greek yogurt– Non-fat Greek yogurt packs over 21 grams of protein per cup.
+• Greek yogurt.
+Non-fat Greek yogurt packs over 21 grams of protein per cup.
 Not a fan of yogurt?
 You can use sour cream or thick plain yogurt.

-• Salt– Just a pinch to add some flavor.
+• Salt.
+Just a pinch to add some flavor.

-• Italian seasoning– Like salt, Italian seasoning adds lovely pizza flavors to the dough (without actually needing to use the spices!).
+• Italian seasoning.
+Like salt, Italian seasoning adds lovely pizza flavors to the dough (without actually needing to use the spices!).

-How to make a protein pizza
+How to make protein pizza

 I’ve included step-by-step photos below to make this recipe easy to follow at home.
 For the full printable recipe instructions and ingredient quantities, scroll to the recipe card at the bottom of this post.

 Step 4- Bake the pizza in a preheated oven for 15-20 minutes, or until the cheese has melted and the crust is golden brown.
-Remove the pizza from the oven, slice it up, and enjoy immediately.

 high protein pizza.